SeqROCTM: A Matlab toolbox for the analysis of Sequence of Random Objects driven by Context Tree Models: Model selection methods for sequence of random objects driven by context tree models

-We will deal with experiments in which an agent is submitted to stimuli that can be represented by the elements of a finite alphabet $A$.
-A key point is that the sequence of stimuli $(X_n)_n, X_n \in A$ will be generated according to a specified regular statistical pattern.
-Specifically, the sequence of stimuli constitutes what is known as \textit{context tree model}.
-This is defined as any time series $(X_n)_n$ such that, for some $l$, it holds that for any $m\geq l$, ($l, m \in \mathbb{Z}$) and any finite string $x_{n-m}^{n-1}=(x_{n-m},...,x_{n-1}) \in A^m$,
+In this work we deal with experiments in which an agent is exposed to an stochastic sequence of stimulus $(X_n)_n$, taking values in $A$.
+A key point is that the stochastic sequence $(X_n)_n$ is a context tree model \citep{Rissanen:83,buhlmann99}.
+Formally, consider a stationary ergodic process $(X_n)_{n\geq 1}, \, X_n\in A,$ and for any string $s\in A^*$ denote by

-Here, $c_{\tau}:A^{l}\rightarrow \tau = \left\{ w_{1},...,w_{k}\right\}$ is a mapping (context function) assigning to each past string the corresponding \textit{context}.
-A context is the smallest final string of past symbols containing all the information required to predict the next symbol.
-The set of contexts, $\tau$, defines a partition of the space of all possible pasts and can be represented by a rooted and labeled oriented tree, named \textit{context tree}, and the pair $(\tau,p)$ is a \textit{probabilistic context tree} \cite{Rissanen:83,buhlmann99}.